 Real-time sensing of bridge safety can protect the public and reduce property losses

-CIC has recently begun implementation of a disaster prevention bridge safety monitoring system R&D project.
+TSRI has recently begun implementation of a disaster prevention bridge safety monitoring system R&D project.
 This project, which is being conducted in a demonstration area along the Zhuoshui River, has completed the design, development, and production of a bridge structural safety sensing node system, including a bridge body sensing node system and an underwater sensing node system.
 The underwater sensing node system comprises a power module and core module; the system's control work station relies on a POE switch with its own power source to access data from the underwater sensing node system.
 Testing and verification of the sensing node system has also been completed, and it was installed on the Zhuoshui River Bridge to perform real-time monitoring.